-To check the seal cavity oil, lay the pump on its side and remove the seal cavity plug (9) in the intermediate.
+To check the seal cavity oil, lay the pump on its side and remove the seal cavity plug (6 and 7) in the lower motor housing.
 Tip the pump and drain off a small amount of oil into a transparent cup.
 If the oil level is abnormally low, or the color milky or dark, refer to Draining Oil From Seal Cavity in this section for instructions and troubleshooting tips.
-If the oil is clear, apply 'Loctite Pipe Sealant With Teflon No. 592' or equivalent to the threads of the pipe plug, before reinstalling the plug.
+If the oil is clear, apply 'Loctite Pipe Sealant With Teflon No. 592.' or equivalent to the threads of the pipe plug, before reinstalling the plug.

-To fill the seal cavity, remove the pipe plug (11) and add the recommended grade of submersible pump oil.
-Apply 'Loctite Pipe Sealant With Teflon No. 592' or equivalent to the threads of the pipe plug, before reinstalling the plug.
+To fill the seal cavity, remove the pipe plug (6 and 7) and add the recommended grade of submersible pump oil.
+Apply 'Loctite Pipe Sealant With Teflon No. 592.' or equivalent to the threads of the pipe plug, before reinstalling the plug.

-See Table C-2 for quantity of lubricant when lubri-

-cating a dry (overhauled) pump.
+See Table C-2 for quantity of lubricant when lubricating a dry (overhauled) pump.
 See Table C-3 for lubricant specifications.

 The grade of lubricant used is critical to the operation of this pump.
-Use premium quality hydraulic oil as specified in Table C-3.
+Use premium quality hydraulic oil as specified in the following table.
 Oil must be stored in a clean, tightly closed container in a reasonably dry environment.